eXodiquas/sainandpuffering/README.md

 Please do not use this tool.
 There are only a fraction of a fraction of people who find this funny.
 It isn't even done that good because some letter combinations don't switch that good, for example *shoe* and *room* would result in *rhoe* and *soom* and the first one doesn't read that good imo.

 What I want to say is: USE AT OWN RISK

+## Code Style
+The code is a mess, because everytime I try to build a command line application my code for the front-end gets spaghettificated, nobody knows why.
+It just happens.